twelvedata/twelvedata-cli/README.md

 # Twelve Data CLI

 `twelvedata-cli` is the official command-line client for the [Twelve Data API](https://twelvedata.com/), built for AI agents and humans alike.

-Every endpoint exposed by the [`twelvedata-go`](https://github.com/twelvedata/twelvedata-go) SDK is reachable as a Cobra subcommand, with predictable flags, structured output, and stable exit codes.
+Every API endpoint is reachable as a Cobra subcommand, with predictable flags, structured output, and stable exit codes.

 ## Install